Malayan Emergency: Batang Kali Massacre

-Internment camps
+Concentration camps

-As part of the Briggs Plan devised by British General Sir Harold Briggs, 500,000 people (roughly ten percent of Malaya's population) were forced from their homes by British forces.
-Tens of thousands of homes were destroyed, and many people were imprisoned in British Internment Camps called "new villages".
-During the Malayan Emergency, 450 new villages were created.
-The policy aimed to inflict collective punishment on villages where people were thought to be support communism, and also to isolate civilians from guerrilla activity.
+As part of the Briggs Plan devised by British General Sir Harold Briggs, one million civilians (roughly ten percent of Malaya's population) were forced from their homes by British forces.
+Tens of thousands of homes were destroyed, and many people were imprisoned in British concentration camps referred to with the euphemism "new villages".
+During the Malayan Emergency, 600 of these concentration camps were created.
+The policy aimed to inflict collective punishment on villages where people were thought to support communism, and also to isolate civilians from guerrilla activity.
 Many of the forced evictions involved the destruction of existing settlements which went beyond the justification of military necessity.
-This practice was prohibited by the Geneva Conventions and customary international law, which stated that the destruction of property must not happen unless rendered absolutely necessary by military operations.
+This practice is prohibited by Article 17 (1) of Additional Protocol II to the Geneva Conventions, which forbid civilian internment unless rendered absolutely necessary by military operations.

 Collective punishment

-A key British war measure was inflicting collective punishments on villages whose people were deemed to be aiding the insurgents.
+A key British war measure was inflicting collective punishments on villages whose population were deemed to be aiding MNLA guerrillas.
 At Tanjong Malim in March 1952, Templer imposed a twenty-two-hour house curfew, banned everyone from leaving the village, closed the schools, stopped bus services, and reduced the rice rations for 20,000 people.
 The last measure prompted the London School of Hygiene and Tropical Medicine to write to the Colonial Office to note that the "chronically undernourished Malayan" might not be able to survive as a result.
 "This measure is bound to result in an increase, not only of sickness but also of deaths, particularly amongst the mothers and very young children".
 Some people were fined for leaving their homes to use external latrines.
 In another collective punishment, at Sengei Pelek the following month, measures included a house curfew, a reduction of 40 percent in the rice ration and the construction of a chain-link fence 22 yards outside the existing barbed wire fence around the town.
-Officials explained that the measures were being imposed upon the 4,000 villagers "for their continually supplying food" to the insurgents and "because they did not give information to the authorities".
+Officials explained that the measures were being imposed upon the 4,000 villagers "for their continually supplying food" to the MNLA and "because they did not give information to the authorities".

 Deportations

 Over the course of the war, some 30,000 mostly ethnic Chinese were deported by the British authorities to mainland China.
+This would have been a war crime under Article 17 (2) of Additional Protocol II to the Geneva Conventions, which states: "Civilians shall not be compelled to leave their own territory for reasons connected with the conflict."